numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 should be "minutes".

-**NumPy Internal Implementation:** The implementation to find the correct dtype will work similar to the following pseudocode::
+**NumPy internal implementation:** The implementation to find the correct dtype will work similar to the following pseudocode::

     def find_dtype(array_like):